madalinbartos/madalinbartos/README.md

 - 👋 Hello there!
 My name is Madalin.
-I am a full-stack developer with over 4 years of professional experience in the software development field.
+I am a full-stack developer with over 4 years of professional experience in the software development field
 - 👀 I’m interested in cool technologies such as: Node.js, TypeScript, JavaScript, React.js, Next.js, Vue.js, PostgreSQL, MongoDB, AWS
 - 🌱 I’m currently learning Nest.js
 - 💞️ I’m looking to collaborate on awesome projects with enthusiastic people